flexion/ef-cms/avt/README.md

 pipenv run python3 labelImg.py
 ```

 3. Once you're running it, open the necessary training data directory.
 For this example, we'll be using `avt/training-data/sign-order`.
 4. Once you open the directory, start drawing the rectangles around the object and labeling them with the _exact_ same label and **get them as close as you can.**

+**Note:** Make sure to save in the `annotations` directory.
+See `sign-order/annotations` for examples!

 <insert demo>

 5. After saving, click the `Next Image` button and repeat until you're finished.
-6. After labeling all of the training data,
+6. After labeling all of the training data, we'll need to generate the annotations for the training data via `npm run convert-annotations <prefix>`.
+For example: `npm run convert-annotations sign-order`.